fastapi/fastapi/docs/en/docs/async.md

 ## Asynchronous Code

 Asynchronous code refers to the process of how a program does two things at the same time.
-To do this, the asynchronous code tells the program that it needs to wait until _something slow_ finishes doing its tasks _somewhere else_.
+To do this, the code tells the program that it needs to wait until _something slow_ finishes doing its tasks _somewhere else_.
 During that time, the program can work on another task while it waits for _something slow_ to finish.
 Over time, the program can return to _something slow_ to see if it's finished its tasks.

 Many standard <abbr title="Input and Output">I/O</abbr> operations can take up a program's time to complete.
 Some examples of slow tasks include:
 * the data from the client to be sent through the network